JSR Health Promotion (Initiatives in Health and Productivity Management)

 7. Results of Initiatives

-These initiatives were recognized and seven companies in JSR Group were selected as Excellent Health Management Corporation in 2023.
+These initiatives were recognized and six companies in JSR Group were selected as Excellent Health Management Corporation in 2024.

 JSR considers balancing employee health and productivity to be an important management issue, and we are promoting initiatives with the goal of obtaining White 500 certification by around FY2025.